-1. Limitations
+Limitations

-Before going into details it is better to address limitations of functional size measurement methods first.
+Before going into details it is better to address the limitations of functional size measurement methods first.
+The most important limitation is related to the purpose of the sizing.
 When using the outcome of sizing for estimating, one has to be aware that the number of function points (fp) or cosmic functional size units (cfsu) need to be above a minimal level.
 To make a reliable estimate for (new) development project the size should be over 200 fp or 100 cfsu.
-The same applies to enhancement / maintenance projects.
+The same thing applies to enhancement / maintenance projects.
 Using the extended methods, a project should have a minimum of 100 maintenance function points (mfp) or 60 mcfsu.